 Normal Price: R250

-With the ticket, you get a one hour access to do paddling at the Waterfront though there are two other locations at the CTICC and Intaka Island.
+With the ticket, you get a one-hour access to paddling at the Waterfront though there are two other locations at the CTICC and Intaka Island.
 No experience is needed as long as you can stand, you can paddle.
-It is done at the canals in the city centre where the water is flat without waves, so it is easy to learn but prepare to be wet.
+It is done at the canals in the city center where the water is flat without waves, so it is easy to learn but prepare to be wet.
 Professional instructors give you basic training instructions.

 13. Canal Cruise